 The FVRD is excited to share that we are building a new park in "The Gardens" subdivision to meet the needs of the growing community!
 The new park will include amenities selected by the community through a public engagement process.

-JOIN US FOR AN OPEN HOUSE ON JUNE 21!
+THANK YOU TO THOSE WHO JOINED US AT THE OPEN HOUSE ON JUNE 21!

-The community is invited to provide feedback on park concept plans and playground options by attending the open house on June 21 from 10 am - 1 pm.
-The open house will take place at the new park site at the end of Trillium Way.
+The community was invited to provide feedback on park concept plans and playground options by attending the open house on June 21 from 10 am - 1 pm.
+The open house took place at the new park site at the end of Trillium Way.

 PARK LOCATION